-Ashley James Scandalous Nipple Show At The You Win Again Premier
+Ashley James Wears Nipple-Revealing Outfit At The ‘You Win Again’ Premiere

 Ashley’s see-through top was a little over the top

 Ashley’s choice of attire for the launch event was certainly very weird and she might have taken things too far.
 The top left very little to imagination and the bra which was also see-through completely flashed her nipples since they could easily be seen.
-She also chose an equally interesting pair of jeans which looked very retro but they also happened to be frayed at the bottom thus spicing things up.
+She also chose an equally interesting pair of jeans which looked very retro but they also happened to be frayed at the bottom, thus spicing things up.

 Still flaunting her beauty regardless of her choice of attire

 Despite opting to go with a sheer outfit, Ashley James still showed off her incredible beauty.
 The former Made In Chelsea star chose to let her locks flow freely down her shoulders.
-She wore pink colored lipstick that complemented the color of her skin so perfectly.
+She wore pink-colored lipstick that complemented the color of her skin so perfectly.
 The reality star also rocked a golden ring on the middle finger of her right hand.
 Unfortunately, her assets which were exposed by the sheer top made it really hard to divert attention to her other strong points regarding her beauty.

 Hair & make up today by the very talented @monicastorrs – thank you for making me feel pretty and for our chats.
 Also shoutout to @bluebellaofficial for making a bra so cute i had to show it off. ????